scare-scale/ScareScale/src/content/movie/the-wailing-2016.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /9qxBNfI1QFbiZS62fsgaUd563t2.jpg
+synopsis: "A stranger arrives in a little village and soon after a mysterious sickness starts spreading.
+A policeman is drawn into the incident and is forced to solve the mystery in order to save his daughter."
 ---
-A stranger arrives in a little village and soon after a mysterious sickness starts spreading.
-A policeman is drawn into the incident and is forced to solve the mystery in order to save his daughter.